floflorentin/LeetCode/README.md

 [Structure](##Structure)

 ## Introduction
 LeetCode is a platform that provides a collection of coding challenges to help software engineers prepare for technical interviews.
 The problems cover a wide range of topics, including data structures, algorithms, and databases.
-This repository aims to help you find Java solutions for these problems to better understand the concepts and improve your problem-solving skills.
+This repository aims to help you find Java solutions for these problems to better understand the concepts.

  ## Structure
 The repository is organized as follows: